LutziGoz/LutziPersistenceKiller-ToolSet/README.md

   - PowerShell 5.1+ (or 7+), Set-ExecutionPolicy Bypass -Scope Process -Force when running locally

-  - VSS optional if you want to snapshot locked hives
+  - VSS optional and recommended also if you want to snapshot locked hives for Offline Scan Mode trough RAM-OS
+  - I Recommended to use by <a href="https://github.com/lutzigoz/LVC-LutziVentoyCasts" target="_blank">LVC-Lutzi Ventoy Casts and scan trough some USB-WindowsOS such as 'Hiren's BCD ETC and working on offline dump to take Full-Control on Environment that you working on. </a>

 ---
 ## 🗂 Outputs ("menu-driven / interactive mode")
 - **LutziCOMLyzer**: `com_scan.csv` (CLSID, path, exists, signed, trusted, hash, notes).